cristianprofile/testing-java1.8-features/README.md

-testing-java1.8-features I Love functional programming
+Testing java 1.8 : I Love functional programming
 ========================

 Testing java 1.8 new features with dates and lambda expression using collections streams.